 Requirements: students with BA/BS and MA/MS degrees are eligible to apply to our PhD program.
 We do not require a GRE and the minimum GPA is 3.0.

 PhD program.
 All students accepted to the graduate program are accepted to the PhD program, but students may opt to earn a master’s degree as a terminal degree at Ohio State, or as a degree on the way to earning the PhD in our or another program.

 If you have additional questions about applying to the program contact us at firstname.lastname@example.org.

 Graduate Application Guidelines

-Application materials for both the M.A. and Ph.D. degree are due on November 19th for all applicants.
+Application materials for the and Ph.D. degree are due on November 20th for all applicants.

 Every year, the faculty and the Graduate Studies Committee evaluate the pool of applicants and identifies students who are eligible for fellowships-- this is funding for graduate study provided by the Ohio State University.
 Eligibility is defined by the university as academic excellence, which includes course grades, theses, presentations, and other measures of academic achievement.
 The faculty in the department also evaluate how well each applicant fits with current research programs.
 University Fellowship information can be found on the Graduate School's website.

 The Department of Anthropology also strongly encourages applicants to apply for the National Science Foundation Graduate Research Fellowship Program (GRFP), which provides a three-year annual stipend along with a cost-of-education allowance.
 Applications to the GRFP are due in late October and are restricted to a single application in either the first or second year of study..